Vision Breakfast 2021

 9:30 am — Arsenal Tech HS

-Mentoring check-in
+Mentoring Check-in

 Students who aren’t currently in his classes stop by to say hello to Josh and ask about upcoming college & career mentoring events this semester.
 For Elevate, we define these touchpoints as “meaningful interactions.”
+Both Ms. Simmons & Mr. Mendoza weekly message students from their caseloads encouraging them, checking in on their well-being, and reminding them about the week’s after-school mentoring events.
+Each Elevate Teacher-Mentor has a mentoring caseload of students they maintain proactive communication with year around.

 #